ronaldosvieira/gym-locm/README.md

 - *MCTSBattleAgent*: battles using a MCTS algorithm (experimental).
 Takes a `time` parameter that determines the amount of time, in milliseconds, that the agent is allowed to "think".
+- *NativeDraftAgent*: battles like an AI player developed for the original LOCM engine, whose execution command is passed in the constructor (e.g. `NativeBattleAgent('python3 player.py')`).

+If NativeDraftAgent and NativeBattleAgent are going to be used to represent the same player, consider using a single NativeAgent object instead, and passing it as draft and battle agent.
 </details>

 #### Use item cards